2008 Los Angeles County Measure R: Transportation projects

 Examples of transportation projects and improvements cited by proponents of Measure R include beginning the so-called Subway to the Sea, get the Green Line light rail to Los Angeles International Airport, widen the 5 Freeway at the bottleneck before the Orange County line, and add carpool lanes.
-The sales tax froze regular fares until 2010 and froze fares for seniors, the disabled, students, and those on Medicare thru 14 September 2014.
+The sales tax froze regular fares until 2010 and froze fares for seniors, disabled people, students, and those on Medicare thru 14 September 2014.

 Most of the projects depending on Measure R for money will require additional funding.
 This is because in order to secure political support, proponents aimed to offer "something for many constituencies", leading to an ambitious list of transportation projects, which relies in part on federal and state funds making up part of the funding of proposed projects, as has been the case for past projects.
 Planned expenditures included: